rkluger68/cpycourse/docs/training/lessons/check-palindromes/check-palindromes.md

         Please enter a word: foo
         entered word: foo       # optional output
         reverse word: oof
-        is_palindrom: foo ==> False
+        is_palindrome: foo ==> False
         ```

+        Optional: Instead of interactive user input, accept a command line
+        argument to your Python script so that it can be invoked like `python
+        check_palindromes.py "racecar"`.

     === "Hints"

-        Use the `input()` built-in function to read user input.
+        Use the `input()` built-in function to read user input interactively.

-        Optionally: Instead of interactive user input, accept a command line
-        argument to your python script so that it can be invoked like `python
-        check_palindromes.py "racecar"`.

-        Them most basic form to read Command line arguments is by accessing
+        The most basic form to read command line arguments is by accessing
         them through `sys.argv`.
 For anything more serious the
         [argparse](https://docs.python.org/3/library/argparse.html) standard
         library module can be used.